 How does the assessment process work?

 Projects might take several sessions to finish and it's up to you to track their progress.
 You will stay up to date on their skills and progress, making sure to leave notes in their profile.
 These notes will also help you decide an appropriate time to schedule the presentation, which needs to be planned in advance.

-Once the presentation has been validated you then get back in touch with the student to move onto the next project.
+Once the presentation has been assessed you then get back in touch with the student to move onto the next project.

-On the defined date, the student will defend their project in front of the you, the validating mentor.
+On the defined date, the student will present their project to you, the assessor.
 Their goal is to show that they have understood the project by presenting it in detail.
 He or she will have to answer your questions as if you were the client.

 The project presentation is a very important moment, so make sure you prepare your student for it and to send a reminder of when it's coming up.
 You're going to be the one recording a project presentation, remember that it should be recorded in optimal conditions (sound quality, image quality, no pixelation or connection problems) because it'll be watched by a jury once the student completes the path.

-As a validating mentor, you can choose the type of session you need to schedule.
+As an assessor, you can choose the type of session you need to schedule.

 In the case of a presentation session, you will have to "Plan a session" in the OC platform.